kuzzleio/kuzzle-enterprise-probe/README.md

 - `filter` configures what documents/messages will be watched:
   - if empty, undefined or null, all documents/messages sent to the corresponding index-collection pair will be collected
   - otherwise, a filter can be set, using [Kuzzle DSL](http://kuzzle.io/guide/#filtering-syntax)
+- `mapping` configures the mapping of the field `content` in the probe's measurement collection (`timestamp` and `count` are not concerned)
+  - empty, null or undefined: no mapping is applied on the `content` field
+  - a valid [Elasticsearch mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html): applies the mapping to the non-existing collection
+    - the mapping will not apply if the collection already exists
+    - the mapping will not apply if `collects` is empty
+    - :warning:: no check is done between `collects` fileds and the provided mapping

 ### Measure document (first probe example)